swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// there isn't a match.
     public func firstMatch<R: RegexComponent>(of regex: R) -> Regex<R.RegexOutput>.Match?

+    /// Returns the first match of the specified regex within the collection.
+    /// - Parameter content: A closure to produce a `RegexComponent` to search for.
+    /// - Returns: The first match of regex in the collection, or `nil` if
+    /// there isn't a match.
+    public func firstMatch<R: RegexComponent>(
+        @RegexComponentBuilder _ content: () -> R
+    ) -> Regex<R.RegexOutput>.Match?

     /// Match a regex in its entirety.
     /// - Parameter regex: The regex to match against.
     /// - Returns: The match if there is one, or `nil` if none. public func wholeMatch<R: RegexComponent>(of regex: R) -> Regex<R.RegexOutput>.Match?

+    /// Match a regex in its entirety.
+    /// - Parameter content: A closure to produce a `RegexComponent` to match against.
+    /// - Returns: The match if there is one, or `nil` if none. public func wholeMatch<R: RegexComponent>(
+        @RegexComponentBuilder _ content: () -> R
+    ) -> Regex<R.RegexOutput>.Match?

     /// Match part of the regex, starting at the beginning.
     /// - Parameter regex: The regex to match against.
     /// - Returns: The match if there is one, or `nil` if none. public func prefixMatch<R: RegexComponent>(of regex: R) -> Regex<R.RegexOutput>.Match?

+    /// Match part of the regex, starting at the beginning.
+    /// - Parameter content: A closure to produce a `RegexComponent` to match against.
+    /// - Returns: The match if there is one, or `nil` if none.
+    @available(SwiftStdlib 5.7, *)
+    public func prefixMatch<R: RegexComponent>(
+        @RegexComponentBuilder _ content: () -> R
+    ) -> Regex<R.RegexOutput>.Match?
 }
 ```